JuliaLang/www_old.julialang.org/soc/ideas-page.md

 **Knowledge Prerequisites:** Python (especially C interop).

-## Project: Ensure that Julia runs smoothly on current large HPC systems

-Julia employs several techniques that are novel in the field of high performance computing, such as just-in-time compiling, or first-class support of an interactive environment, or dynamically adding/removing worker processes.
-This clashes with the traditional ahead-of-time compiled programes running in batch mode.
-However, the advantages of Julia's approach are clear.
-This project explores how "typical" Julia programs can be run efficiently on current large scale systems such as, e.g. [Blue Waters](https://bluewaters.ncsa.illinois.edu) or [Cori](http://www.nersc.gov/users/computational-systems/cori/).

-**Expected Results:** Run a large, parallel Julia application on a high-end HPC system

-**Knowledge Prerequisites:** High-performance computing, MPI

 # Theme: Julia Graphics and User Interfaces

 ## 2D Graphics Improvements

 The [Winston](https://github.com/nolta/Winston.jl) package can be used for plotting 2D graphs and images.
 The package is already very useful but compared to the full featured Matplotlib python package there are still several things missing.
 This project can either go into the direction of improving the plotting itself (more graph types, more customization) or could go into the direction of increasing the interactivity of plotting windows (zooming, data picking ...)
 In the later case a close integration with Gtk.jl would be one way to go.

 ## Gtk.jl Improvements

 The [Gtk.jl](https://github.com/JuliaLang/Gtk.jl) package is shaping up pretty well.
 Still there are various corners currently unimplemented and besides documentation it is very important to get installation of Gtk completely simple on all three major platforms.
 Furthermore, there is currently quite some manual tweaking necessary to get Gtk looking good on OSX.
 These installation issues are very crutial for serious integration of Gtk.jl into the Julia universe.

 ## QML bindings for Julia

 QML is a markup language similar to JavaScript and used by th QT library to create graphical user interfaces.
 QT Creator (open source IDE) provides a graphical editor to create QML forms.
 QML forms are cross-platform and can be used on Linux, Mac, Windows, Android, OSX, IPhone etc. It would be great if they could also be used